gvwilson/sdxjs/en/src/build-manager/index.md

-`graphlib` provides implementations of some common graph algorithms, including one to check for cycles, so we might as well write that method at this point as well:
+`graphlib` provides implementations of some common graph algorithms, including one to check for cycles, so we might as well write that method at this point too:
 {: .continue}

 [% inc file="graph-creator.js" %]